turbot/steampipe-docs/docs/learn.md

 steampipe plugin install aws
 ```

-Steampipe will download and install additional components the first time you run `steampipe query` so it may take a few seconds to load initially.
+Steampipe will download and install additional components the first time you run the `steampipe query` so it may take a few seconds to load initially.

 Out of the box, Steampipe will use your default AWS credentials from your credential file and/or environment variables, so you'll need to make sure those are set up as well.
 If you can run `aws ec2 describe-vpcs`, you're good to go.
 (The AWS plugin provides additional examples to [configure your credentials](https://hub.steampipe.io/plugins/turbot/aws#configuring-aws-credentials), and even configure steampipe to query [multiple accounts](https://hub.steampipe.io/plugins/turbot/aws#multi-account-connections) and [multiple regions](https://hub.steampipe.io/plugins/turbot/aws#multi-region-connections
 ).)